 Luxury Whale Watching Holidays

-Whale watching has become something of a ‘bucket list’ item for many of us.
+Whale watching holidays have become something of a ‘bucket list’ item for many of us.
 It’s no surprise, as whales are one of the world’s most majestic creatures.
 They come in many different shapes and sizes and, no matter which species you see or where you see them, they always illicit the same profound impact on the people that seem them.

 Coming together with providers from around the world we have picked the best destinations both for summer and the winter that focus on the best accommodation, fantastic trips and amazing experiences.
 The tailor made trips that we offer can be enjoyed without big crowds and with the welfare of the animals as a priority to us and our guests.
 Whether you prefer to travel in small groups or would prefer to travel independently on your own exclusive private trip, we have plenty of options available.